- UCAS code

 - Delivery type

 Solve the civil engineering problems of tomorrow's world.
-Civil Engineering ranked 8th in the UK and 2nd in Scotland for overall satisfaction in the National Student Survey 2020.
+Civil Engineering is ranked 8th in the UK and 2nd in Scotland for overall satisfaction in the National Student Survey 2020.

 This degree covers the main Civil Engineering disciplines of structures, geotechnics, water engineering and transportation engineering, and provides students with the key skills and knowledge required to become chartered civil engineers.
 The core curriculum includes instruction in all main subject areas, concentrating on analysis and materials behaviour, with a focus on design and management in the specialisation years.
 Throughout, there is an emphasis on the personal development of students within a professional environment.

+Civil Engineering is ranked 8th in the UK and 2nd in Scotland for overall satisfaction in the National Student Survey 2020.
 Our degrees are supported by the Civil Engineering Industry Advisory Committee, which includes representatives from major multi-national employers offering advice, guidance and work placement opportunities.

 360 Virtual Tours